 Other examples of elimination include modifying the environment so that it doesn’t stimulate possessive behavior.
-For example, if your dog is possessive over his food (such as if there are children or other dogs around), allow your dog to eat alone in a space where there are no distractions to induce possessive behavior.
+For example, if your dog is possessive over his food (such as when there are children or other dogs around), allow your dog to eat alone in a space where there are no distractions that can induce possessive behavior.

 It is good to spend some time correcting possessive behavior, especially if this behavior is a daily thing and affects the dog’s and the owner’s lives.
 Obedience training, such as teaching your dog to give or leave the item are key commands to help retrieve stolen items.

 As I mentioned in the beginning of this post, we are usually able to exchange stolen items into a tasty treat.
 We offer our dog a tasty treat (quite often it has to be tastier than a standard treat) and say “give” and our dog generally lets go of the stolen/possessed item at this point.
 In a way this is trading the stolen item into a treat.